Ireland in 2057: Projections using a Geographically Diverse Dynamic Microsimulation: Methods

 The first step in sampling international emigrants is to group the population by region.
 The number of emigrants from each region is calculated according to the previously observed regional proportions of emigrants.
 Emigrants from the region are then sampled proportionally to their sex and age group.
 These proportions are calculated by getting the average distribution of international emigrants over the period 2017-2022 (inclusive), as in the CSO's projections.
 Emigrants are removed from their origin ED’s population and references to them from other people are removed as in the case when people die.
 However, if the emigrant has a spouse, that spouse is given a spouse attribute of ``Outsider'', and their marital status remains as MAR.

-As is the case for international immigrants, the age and sex of international immigrants is sampled according to the proportions of those characteristics observed in international immigrants to Ireland between 2017 and 2022 (inclusive).
-There is an absence of data on the socioeconomic characteristic distributions of international immigrants.
-Therefore, they are assigned realistic characteristics by using a person of the same age group and sex already in the national population as a donor for each of the other characteristics.
+As is the case for international emigrants, the age and sex of international immigrants is sampled according to the proportions of those characteristics observed in international immigrants to Ireland between 2017 and 2022 (inclusive).
+Realistic distributions of socioeconomic characteristics for recent international immigrants is achieved using the 'Moved to Ireland in the last year' characteristic mentioned in Section \ref{sec:data}.
+The individuals with a value of ``True'' in this characteristic are saved at the start of the microsimulation.
+Then, international immigrants are assigned realistic characteristics by using a person of the same age group, sex, and citizenship from this population as a donor for each of the other characteristics.
+The donor's characteristics from the year they immigrated rather than their current characteristics are used.
 The destination ED of international immigrants is randomly sampled according to each ED’s proportion of the total number of people whose usual residence was outside of Ireland one year before the census.